kdave/btrfs-progs/Documentation/ch-balance-filters.rst

 stripes=<range>
         Balance only block groups which have the given number of stripes.
 The parameter is a range specified as *start..end*.
-Makes sense for block group profiles that utilize striping, ie. RAID0/10/5/6.
+Makes sense for block group profiles that utilize striping, i.e. RAID0/10/5/6.
 The range minimum and maximum are inclusive.

 soft